ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 ### Why this direction is attractive

-A web-first or output-agnostic workflow can make it easier to support:
+A web-first or output-agnostic approach can make it easier to support:

 - screen readers
 - variable screen sizes